How to Weather a Recession

 Maintain Emergency Reserves

 We’ve all heard the advice to have a sufficient rainy day fund in case of emergency.
-This year, almost all of us faced that emergency simultaneously.
-Looking back, did you have enough money set aside to survive the rough patch?

 A rainy day fund protects you from going into debt or selling long-term investments at a loss to cover emergency expenses.
 The Certified Financial Board of Standards recommends maintaining three to six months of living expenses in cash.
 Target a larger cushion if your income is volatile, if you have less job security, or if you have larger financial obligations.